Broadway Ticket Resellers - Ticket Brokers, Ticket Scalpers, Craigslist, Stubhub, eBay and other ticket sellers.

 The brokers get their tickets in a variety of ways, including using automated bots to buy up the Broadway tickets online as soon as they are released for sale.
 Another way the ticket get an edge over regular Broadway ticket buyers is by getting an American Express Gold Card, which comes with Amex privileges, which provides early purchase of Broadway tickets for members - they use this to buy up popular Broadway tickets during pre-sales.

-Hannah Montana Concert Ticket Debacle of 2008
+The Hannah Montana Concert Ticket Debacle of 2007 Highlighted The Problem With Ticket Brokers

 People who are very desperate to get tickets to a sold-out Broadway show at the last minute, or people who don't mind paying two to five times face value for good seats may appreciate ticket brokers, but most of the normal ticket-buying public does not.
 Broadway fans often complain about how ticket brokers snap up the best seats before anybody else has a chance and how the brokers' "services" are good for the rich at the expense of everyone else, but their complaints usually fall on deaf ears.
 Sometimes, though, ticket brokers take a lot of heat for their practices, especially when families and kids are involved.
 Such as in 2007, when the parents of many disappointed children raised a ruckus in the press after they couldn't get tickets to the Miley Cyrus/Hannah Montana concerts because the brokers had purchased them in bulk and were reselling them for hundreds and even thousands of dollars.